 There may be situations where you need additional support to find the answers or help you need, or to get a response from your servicer.

 - Talk to a housing counselor.
-A local HUD-approved housing counselor can help provide you with a tailored plan of action and help you work with your mortgage company, at no cost to you.
+A local HUD-approved housing counseling agency can help provide you with a tailored plan of action and help you work with your mortgage company, at no cost to you.

 - Speak with a lawyer.
 You may also qualify for free legal services in your community, if you need additional help and legal advice.